xiaoyuxie-vico/PyDimension-Book/intro.md

   - Another benefit for embedding physical invariance is that the learned model have a better generalization in data with different materials and scales.

 ## Toturials
-**Tutorial 1** focuses on discovering scaling laws, while **Tutorial 2** covers the discovery of differential equations (ODEs/PDEs).
-For more information, please visit the tutorial that interests you.

 ```{tableofcontents}
 ```